danguetta/XLKitLearn_docs/docs/predictive_analytics.md

 ## Understanding the Predictive Add-in Output
 The model output is dynamic based on the selected model and dataset.
 Depending on model type and parameters, not all of the following sections will be returned.

-DREW - I think we need a little more in each section here; perhaps you can take a second pass, and I'll them provide some comments on top?

 ### Parameter tuning

 First is a table summarizing the results of the k-fold cross-validation.
 Each row corresponds to one formula/parameter combination and includes the in-sample score, out-of-sample score, out-of-sample SE, formula, and parameter values.
 Below the table is a chart of the out-of-sample score and out-of-sample score SE by the row number.
 In the case of linear/logistic regression, out-of-sample score will also be shown against the number of nonzero coefficients, and for any of the decision tree models, out-of-sample score will be shown against number of trees.

 ### Model

 This section describes the model that was fit using the training/evaluation data.
-If single model is run, that model is described here, if multiple models were compared, the model that returned the highest average out-of-sample score on the training set is described.
+If single model is run, that model is described here.
+If multiple models were compared, the model that returned the highest average out-of-sample score on the training set is described.
 First, the model formula and parameters are given, along with the in-sample score.
 Next, if the model is a linear/logistic regression, coefficients will be shown.
 For other models, variable importance will be provided in both a table and a chart.

+Variable importance measures the impact of each variable's contribution to the model.
+The add-in does this by randomly swapping variable values (up and down a column in Excel, for example) and seeing by how much the out-of-sample score decreases.
+The variables that cause the greatest drops in out-of-sample score are the most important.

 ### Model evaluation

-Lists every predicted and true outcome for the entire evaluation dataset.
-The AUC curve and the out-of-sample score for the evaluation set is also generated.
+First, the out-of-sample score of the model is presented.
+If evaluating a classfication model (binary output), the ROC curve is output next.
+Lastly, a table containing the predicted and true outcome, as well as the row number, for the entire evaluation dataset is given.
+The row number can be used to identify the input variable values for rows in the evaluation dataset.

+Note that the out-of-sample score of the model on the evaluation dataset will be, and should be, different than the out-of-sample score of the model on the training set.

 ### Model prediction

-The predicted outcomes for each input in the prediction dataset.
-> True outcomes will not be listed because predictions are being made on data that doesn't include outcomes
+This short section includes a table listing the predicted outcomes for each input in the prediction dataset.
+True outcomes will not be listed because predictions are being made on data that doesn't include outcomes.

 ### Equivalent Python Code

 This section is XLKitLearn's crown jewel.
 It contains automatically generated Python code that will carry out analyses equivalent to those run by XLKitLearn.

-The code in this section *not* simply the code that the add-in uses.
-It is a dynamically generated to ensure maximal pedagogical impact.
+The code in this section is *not* simply the code that the add-in uses.
+It is dynamically generated to ensure maximal pedagogical impact.
 The simplest scikit learn function will always be used in this code, and plentiful comments will be included.

 Note that:
   - If the data was selected from a specific sheet in the Excel workbook, the generated Python code will attempt to pull the data from the same sheet.
 The Excel workbook has to be open for this to work.